jordi-pujol/wwanHotspot/README.md

    ```
    vi /etc/config/wwanHotspot
    ```
-Multiple HotSpots are allowed, the daemon will try to connect to any of them by rotation.
+multiple HotSpots are allowed, wwanHotspot will try to connect to any of them by rotation.
+If the list is not populated then wwanHotspot will use the interface's current configuration.

 3- enable the daemon and start it
    ```